×

 Gather relevant information about the closed account

 If you have kept track of your payments and notice the creditor didn’t receive or track a payment, you’ll want to provide proof of the error.
-You can dispute other issues not necessarily related to the settlement, such as discrepancies with the amount, date, name, or address.
+You can also dispute other issues, even if they aren’t related to the settlement, such as discrepancies with the amount, date, name, or address.

 If the creditor agreed to delete the account after you paid, gather any documents you have to show this to the creditor.